kstaniek/condoor-ng/docs/overview.rst

 of two words: connection and door.
 It provides the connection door to the Cisco devices using standard Telnet and/or SSH protocol.

-Condors supports various software platforms including:
+Condoor supports various software platforms including:

 - Cisco IOS,
 - Cisco IOS XE,
 - Cisco IOS XR,
-- Cisco IOS eXR.
+- Cisco IOS XR 64 bits,

-It has been tested with several hardware platforms including:
-- ASR 9000
-- CRS-16
+- Cisco IOS XRv,
-- ASR 900
+- Cisco NX-OS.

-The supported platforms list is constantly being updated as the testing progresses.
+It can also move between different configuration modes: admin, calvados and Windriver.